SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           - The steps to withdraw funds on Interactive Brokers: login on IB → provide the withdrawal information → done.
         question: |
-          How do I withdraw funds from Snowball Securities?
+          How do I withdraw funds from Snowball X?
       - answer: >-
           Yes, Snowball APP supports FOREX exchanges for over ten major currencies.
-        question: 'Can I exchange the currency on Snowball Securities? '
+        question: 'Can I exchange the currency on Snowball X? '
       - answer: |-
           Transfer from an IB broker